Archtop Jazz Guitars

 Peerless Martin Taylor Maestro

 No, Martin Guitars and Taylor Guitars did not collaborate to create a jazz instrument, rather this is a signature guitar created by Peerless guitars and co-designed by contemporary jazz virtuoso Martin Taylor.
 This exquisite looking archtop is an ideal example of how big name jazz guitarists prefer to have guitars built to their specifications.
 It features great looking all-solid tonewoods - blonde carved solid spruce top, antique sunburst carved solid maple back, and solid maple sides.
 The guitar's fingerboard, bridge and tailpiece are all crafted from ebony.
 The tone and playability is as exquisite as its looks, as proven by the many videos of Martin Taylor's live playing.
 If you are aiming for a more modern archtop that is built with the help of a real jazz musician, then start saving up for this one.

 The Peerless Martin Taylor Maestro is currently being sold for around $3,250.
 If you are looking for the same modern elegance at a relatively more affordable price point, then you should check out the Godin Kingpin 5th Avenue Jazz.
 This instrument features elegant tonewoods at a more reasonable price.
 It features Canadian wild cherry top, back and sides and is built in Canada using modern guitar crafting techniques and materials.
-It is currently retailing for $1,895.
-Find out more about the 5th Avenuue Jazz guitar by visiting Amazon.com.
+It usually sells for $1,895.

 Martin Lewis Carbon Fiber Archtop